Brittle Minds, Fixable Activations: Understanding Belief Representations in Language Models: Related Work

-\paragraph{Prompt Analysis} Research on prompt robustness in LMs is still in its infancy but has quickly sparked much interest.
-On one hand, previous work has shown that LMs are vulnerable to prompt alterations like token deletion or reordering \citep{ishibashi2023evaluating}, biased or toxic prompts \citep{shaikh2023second} and similarity to training data \citep{razeghi2022impact}.
-On the other hand, instruction-tuned models have proved to be more robust against prompt variation, even when using misleading instructions \citep{webson2022prompt}.
+\paragraph{Prompt Analysis} Previous work has shown that LMs are vulnerable to prompt alterations like token deletion or reordering \citep{ishibashi2023evaluating}, biased or toxic prompts \citep{shaikh2023second} and similarity to training data \citep{razeghi2022impact}.
 Other works have shown the importance of input-output format \citep{min2022rethinking} and of demonstration example ordering for few-shot performance \citep{zhao2021calibrate, lu2022fantastically, zhou2023leasttomost}.
-In this work, we shift our focus from analysing how sensitive model outputs are to how model representations change.
-Our work, along with \citep{gurnee2023finding}, is one of the first to explore how prompt design affects how accurately models represent concepts.
-In particular, \citet{gurnee2023finding} have studied whether LMs' representations of space and time are robust to prompt variations.
-In stark contrast, we explore for the first time the effect of prompt variations on how models represent mental states internally.
+In this work, \textit{we shift our focus from analysing how sensitive model outputs are to how model representations change} \cite{gurnee2023language}.
+In particular, we explore for the first time the effect of prompt variations on how models internally represent mental states.